 Discover the charms of Baler, a coastal town that sits northeast of the Philippines’ capital, Manila, that is known for surfing and its many natural and historical landmarks.
+It is one of the popular tourist spots in Luzon.

-You can visit an array of natural and man-made attractions for your Baler tours.
+If you're wondering where to go in Baler, you can visit an array of natural and man-made attractions for your Baler tours.
 Known as one of the most famous surfing spots in the Philippines, taking surfing lessons from the locals is a must-do when in Baler.
 Aside from riding the waves, you can also learn about the rich culture and history of Baler in well-preserved museums or take a refreshing dip under a giant waterfall.

 To help you plan your trip, we've compiled a list of the best Baler tourist spots to add to your itinerary or book for your Baler tour packages.

 The San Luis Obispo de Tolosa Parish, or more commonly known as Baler Church, was constructed back in 1611.
-It first stood on the site of an important battle called the "Siege of Baler" that took place during the Philippine Revolution.
+It first stood on the site of an important battle called the "Siege of Baler" which took place during the Philippine Revolution.

 The church was initially made from bamboo and nipa.
 Years after, it was renovated using stones and rocks that were held together by lime and honey.
 However, the church was later destroyed by a massive tidal wave known as "Tromba Marina" in 1735.
 Soon after that natural disaster, locals rebuilt the chapel on the highest point in San Luis Street in Barangay Buhangin, where it currently stands.